-An extensive suite of chemical analyses of interstitial water was performed at Site C0023 to identify potential microbial activity, quantify rates of various metabolic processes, assess the presence of active fluid flow, and complement our understanding of sediment diagenesis in the protothrust zone of the Nankai Trough subduction zone off Muroto.
+An extensive suite of interstitial water chemical analyses was performed at Site C0023 to identify potential microbial activity, quantify rates of various metabolic processes, assess the presence of active fluid flow, and complement our understanding of sediment diagenesis in the protolith zone of the Nankai Trough subduction zone off Muroto.
 High-precision data is required to constrain the geochemical environment, which is fundamental to our understanding of the microbial habitability of the subseafloor.